gerekper/ganjaking/wp-content/plugins/mailoptin/readme.txt

 * **After Conversion Actions** – such as immediately close opt-in form after converstion, close form and reload page or redirect to a custom URL.
 Additionally, [premium version](https://mailoptin.io/pricing?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) allows you to trigger a JavaScript code as well as pass lead data to redirect URL.
 * **Page-level Targeting** – lets you to display optin or email signup forms in specific posts and pages of your WordPress site.

-= User Registration Forms =

-MailOptin integrates with WordPress user system so you can [create custom registration forms](https://mailoptin.io/article/create-wordpress-user-registration-form/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) that can be embedded, a popup, slide-in, notification bar etc.

 = Email Newsletters =

 * **New Post Notification:** It allows you to create automated email newsletters of new blog posts (can be restricted to specific post categories and tags) to all registered users or users of specific roles immediately after they are published.
 This make the process of keeping in touch with your subscribers or users very easy.
-* **Email Digest of Published Posts:** It allows you to create automated daily, weekly and monthly email newsletters of published posts.
+* **Email Digest:** It allows you to create automated daily, weekly and monthly email newsletters of published posts.
 * **Newsletters:** It allows you to send one-off emails to your registered users.
 Pro version can send to your list subscribers on Mailchimp, AWeber etc.
 * **Scheduling:** It allows you to set when the newsletter will be sent.
 Could be immediately after a post is publish or few minutes, hours and days after publication.
 * **Beautiful and Responsive Email template** ready to send out newsletters.

+= User Registration Forms =

+MailOptin integrates with WordPress user system so you can [create custom user registration forms](https://mailoptin.io/article/create-wordpress-user-registration-form/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) that can be embedded, a popup, slide-in, notification bar etc.

+= Integrates with All Email Marketing Platforms =

+MailOptin works with all popular email marketing software and CRM including Mailchimp, AWeber, Constant Contact, Campaign Monitor, Sendy, Mailerlite, MailPoet, ConvertKit, ActiveCampaign, Infusionsoft by Keap, Drip, Sendinblue, EmailOctopus, HubSpot, Ontraport CRM, Mailjet, Klaviyo, Sendlane, Mailster, Moosend, Gist, VerticalResponse, Zoho CRM, Zoho Campaigns, Emma, SendFox, SendGrid Email Marketing, GoDaddy Email Marketing, GetResponse, GetResponse360.

+= Integration with Form Plugins =

+MailOptin integrates with [Gravity Forms](https://mailoptin.io/article/gravity-forms-mailchimp-aweber-more/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion), [Contact Form 7](https://mailoptin.io/article/contact-form-7-mailchimp-aweber-more/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion), [Ninja Forms](https://mailoptin.io/article/ninja-forms-mailchimp-aweber-more/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion), [WPForms](https://mailoptin.io/article/wpforms-email-marketing-crm/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) and [Elementor forms](https://mailoptin.io/article/elementor-form-integration/?utm_source=wprepo&utm_medium=link&utm_campaign=liteversion) so you can capture and save leads to your email marketing software and CRMs.

+= Intuitive Form & Template Builder =

+You don't have to be a designer or hire one to build high converting optin forms.
+Our powerful drag & drop builder allows you to create conversion optimized forms and email newsletter templates.

 ### Features of MailOptin Premium

-= Automated/Event-triggered Newsletters =
+= Automated Newsletters =

 MailOptin integrates WordPress with all major email marketing providers to send automatic newsletter and event triggered emails.
-This can be very useful if your email marketing service provider lack such.
+This can be very useful if your email marketing service lack such.

 For example, **Sendy** is a newsletter application without an integration with WordPress to send *new publish post notifications* to email list.
 MailOptin bridges this gap and deliver your post content immediately they are published.

-Use MailOptin today to deliver new post notification and email digest newsletters to your email list at Mailchimp, Constant Contact, Campaign Monitor, Klaviyo, ActiveCampaign and more.
+Use MailOptin today to deliver new post notification and email digest newsletters to your email list at Mailchimp, Constant Contact, Campaign Monitor, Klaviyo, ActiveCampaign, Infusionsoft, Sendinblue, SendGrid, Mailjet etc.

 = A/B Testing: Take out the guesswork =